 Vice Mayor Kennedy recommended that the RBOC develop and publish a policy document that includes guidelines and criteria regarding a selection process for those individuals/events to be recognized and memorialized at the Rose Bowl.
-He expressed concerns regarding the for the process commemorative statue, citing the lack of review and input by the City's Arts and Culture Commission prior to this item coming to the City Council; and stated his disagreement on the RBOC's analysis regarding the uniformity requirement of commemorative statues.
+He expressed regarding concerns the process for the proposed commemorative statue, citing the lack of review and input by the

+City's Arts and Culture Commission prior to this item coming to the City Council; and stated his disagreement on the RBOC's analysis regarding the uniformity requirement of commemorative statues.
 Vice Mayor Kennedy requested that copies of the Legacy Connections Heritage Protection Plan be provided to the City Council.